 Moving next to the nation's tradition of firearm regulation, the Court held that common arms are protected and cannot be banned.
-Historically, "[t]he traditional militia was formed from a pool of men bringing arms 'in common use at the time' for lawful purposes like selfdefense."
+Historically, "[t]he traditional militia was formed from a pool of men bringing arms 'in common use at the time' for lawful purposes like self-defense."
 Id. at 624 (quoting United States v.
 Miller, 307 U.S. 174, 179 (1939)).
+Therefore,

-Therefore, "the sorts of weapons protected were those in common use at the time."
+"the sorts of weapons protected were those 'in common use at the time."
 Id. at 627 (quoting Miller, 307 U.S. at 179).
-As for regulations on particular arms, the Court's extensive historical analysis identified only "the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons."
+As for regulations on particular arms, the Court identified "the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons."
 Id.
-This traditional regulation "fairly supported" the Court's holding that the Second Amendment protects common arms because common arms are necessarily not dangerous and unusual.
-Id.; see also Bruen, 597 U.S. at 47 ("Drawing from this historical tradition [of restrictions on 'dangerous and unusual weapons'], we explained [in Heller] that the Second Amendment protects only the carrying of weapons that are those in common use at the time, as opposed to those that 'are highly unusual in society at large.") (quoting Heller, 554 U.S. at 627).
+This traditional regulation "fairly supported" protection for common arms because common arms are necessarily not dangerous and unusual.
+Id.; see also Bruen, 142 S. Ct. at 2143 ("Drawing from this historical tradition, we explained [in Heller] that the Second Amendment protects only the carrying of weapons that are those 'in common use at the time,' as opposed to those that 'are highly unusual in society at large.") (quoting Heller, 554 U.S. at 627).